-- Implement the Suburban Neighborhood Place Type of the General Plan; - Implement the Leesburg JLMA Residential Neighborhood Place Type of the General Plan; - Provide for moderate to medium density primarily single-family detached and single-family attached residences with limited multifamily residences in areas served by public water and sewer service; and - Provide convenient pedestrian and bicycle connections between the SN Zoning District and adjacent residential neighborhoods, open space, Commercial Uses, and Public/Civic/Institutional Uses; - Integrate open space areas throughout residential neighborhoods for active and passive recreation, community gathering space, and to protect natural, environmental, and heritage resources; - Provide convenient and safe access to public transit; and
+- Implement the Suburban Neighborhood Place Type of the General Plan; - Implement the Leesburg JLMA Residential Neighborhood Place Type of the General Plan; - Provide for moderate to medium density primarily single-family detached and single-family attached residences with limited multifamily residences in areas served by public water and sewer service; - Provide convenient pedestrian and bicycle connections between the SN Zoning District and adjacent residential neighborhoods, open space, Commercial Uses, and Public/Civic/Institutional Uses; - Integrate open space areas throughout residential neighborhoods for active and passive recreation, community gathering space, and to protect natural, environmental, and heritage resources; - Provide convenient and safe access to public transit; and - Establish residential densities compatible to and integrated with the surrounding development pattern with the SN-4 Zoning District and allow for moderate density infill development with the SN-6 Zoning District. - A. Applicability and Location.

-- Establish residential densities compatible to and integrated with the surrounding development pattern with the SN-4 Zoning District and allow for moderate density infill development with the SN-6 Zoning District. - A. Applicability and Location. - 1.
-Location.
-The SN-4 and SN-6 Zoning Districts must be located within the boundaries of the Suburban Neighborhood Place Type as shown on the Suburban Policy Area Place Types Map in the General Plan-should be located as follows: - a.
+- 1. Location.
+The SN-4 and SN-6 Zoning Districts should be located as follows: - a.
 Within the boundaries of the Suburban Neighborhood Place Type as shown on the Suburban Policy Area Place Types Map in the General Plan; - 1.
 The SN-4 Zoning District standards apply unless a project meets the requirements of Section 2.02.01.G.
-Infill Development-; and - 2.
+Infill Development; and - 2.
 When a project meets the requirements of Section 2.02.01.G.
-Infill Development, the SN-6 Zoning District is allowed to apply-; - b.
+Infill Development, the SN-6 Zoning District is allowed to apply; - b.
 Within the boundaries of the Leesburg JLMA Residential Neighborhood Place Type as shown on the Joint Land Management Area Place Types Map in the General Plan; or - c.
 In such other location that is consistent with the General Plan land use policies applicable to the subject property. - B. Use Regulations.
 Refer to Table 3.02.01 for uses allowed in the SN Zoning Districts. - C. Dimensional Standards.
-Refer to Table 2.02.01-1 for required dimensional standards- (Figure 2.02.01-1).
+Refer to Table 2.02.01-1 for required dimensional standards (Figure 2.02.01-1).